chriskpeterson/vuepress2/docs/about.md

 * Road biking
 * Playing guitar and writing music
 * Convincing myself that 'this time' I'll get up and sing karaoke.
+* I designed a chandelier for the Lululemon brand, Kit and Ace.
+The store wasn't open long.

 For what it's worth, I learned VuePress, Github, Netflify, and markdown to create this site.
 I'm new to this, but enjoy working through new processes and procedures.